Zzzsdu/DAST/README.md

 (2) The data preprocessed will be the input to DAST model.

-You can load the processed data and pretrained model to get the final results or you can start the model training process and test process.
+You can load the processed data and pretrained model to get the final results.